BS Degree Recommended Course Sequence

 NURN 430 - Client Education Across the Lifespan (3 Credits)

-Builds upon the roles played by core concepts of teaching-learning principles, therapeutic communication and the nurse-client relationship in meeting the learning needs of clients and their families/significant others throughout the life-span.
-A client-centered and nursing process-driven approach is employed, with emphasis on assessing learner readiness and preference, cultural and spiritual practices, developmental level and cognitive and language considerations.
-Bloom's taxonomy of learning domains provides a framework for the development of effective nursing interventions.
-Theories of client education including the health belief model, locus of control, cognitive dissonance and diffusion theories will be explored in terms of their impact on the learning process.
+This course is designed to build upon core concepts of teaching-learning principles, therapeutic communication and the nurse-patient relationship in meeting the learning needs of patients and their families/significant others throughout the life span.
+A patient-centered and nursing process-driven approach will be employed with emphasis on assessing learner readiness and preference, cultural and spiritual practices, developmental level and cognitive and language considerations.
+Bloom’s taxonomy of learning domains will provide a framework for the development of effective nursing interventions.
+Theories of patient education, including the health belief model, locus of control, cognitive dissonance and diffusion theories, will be explored in terms of their impact on the learning process.

 NURN 485 - Advanced Leadership (3 Credits)